FlorinAndrei/WeatherStation/README.md

 ## Hardware

+### Arduino

 ![Arduino](/images/nano33.jpg)

 The [Arduino Nano 33 BLE Sense](https://store.arduino.cc/usa/nano-33-ble-sense) is used to read environmental parameters.

 Surprisingly, the Nano 33 is fast enough to do FFT on the noise signal in real time.
 This would have been difficult with older platforms.

+### Raspberry Pi

 ![RPi0](/images/rpi0.jpg)

 The [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) is used to read data from the Arduino, parse it, cache it when necessary, and write it into a [Graphite](https://graphiteapp.org/) server as timeseries data.
 It runs the Python parser / cache / logger.

+### The whole system

+The Arduino is plugged into one of the USB ports on the Pi Zero.
+This provides power to the Arduino, and also establishes the serial/USB connection between devices.
+Power to the whole system is provided via the second USB port on the Pi Zero.

+The Pi Zero is on the local WiFi network.
+That's how it connects to the Graphite server.

 ## Sensor corrections - linear regression